From Stony Brook to the world: LI prep school thinking global

 The schools in China are in Beijing, the capital, and Shanghai, the country’s largest city.
 The study center in South Korea is in Seoul.

-The students in China will pay tuition of $16,000 a year, on top of their regular tuition, to get the degree from Stony Brook.
+The students in China will pay tuition of $16,000 a year, on top of regular tuition at their home schools, to get the degree from Stony Brook.
 The courses will be taught online by Stony Brook School teachers, who will make videos in a recording studio that the school is renting in the basement of a church in East Setauket.

 Educational aides will also be on hand at the overseas locations to assist students.
 The students will work on the Stony Brook program evenings and weekends, in addition to their regular schooling.